- Luke Nosek is an entrepreneur born in Poland in 1975.

 SponsorNet New Media, Inc. (1994-1995)

 Nosek’s first entry into the world of tech startup entrepreneurship was an advertising company called SponsorNet New Media, Inc, founded by fellow University of Illinois Urbana–Champaign student and eventual PayPal co-founder Max Levchin.
-Nosek was involved with the company while both he and Levchin were both still students, attempting to earn money through the creation and sale of advertising banners for websites on the early web.
+Nosek was involved with the company while both he and Levchin were still students, attempting to earn money through the creation and sale of advertising banners for websites on the early web.
 The company was a failure, and neither Nosek nor Levchin made anything from it throughout its entire operation.

 In 1998, Nosek left Netscape to found a new company with some friends he knew from his university days, among them Max Levchin and Peter Thiel.
-This company, initially named Confinity, would soon rebrand itself PayPal after its most successful product, a web-based payment system.
+This company, initially named Confinity, would soon rebrand itself to PayPal after its most successful product, a web-based payment system.
 While at PayPal, Nosek was the vice president of marketing and strategy.
 In this role, he was responsible for seeking out initial investors and helping with product design, as well as other roles.
 Nosek was highly effective at his job, playing a key role in increasing the company’s finances and personally creating several of the things that helped PayPal stand out from its competition, including its PayPal bonus program and the “instant payment” functionality used by the website, both of which were significant factors in the company’s profitability.

 Founders Fund (2006-2017)